2023 Solar Incentives Guide for Bellmawr, NJ - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Be sure to discuss the details of your plan with your local Bellmawr solar installation expert, to make sure you know what you'll need and what types of incentives you will or won't qualify for.
+Yes, you can use multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Be sure to discuss your proposed plan with your local Bellmawr solar panel installer, so that you understand what you'll need and what kinds of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.